-To support this feature for mIAB or a terrestrial network, we think that in order to support this feature, the artificial restriction tying the capability to NR NTN needs to be lifted.
+To support this feature for mIAB or a terrestrial network, the artificial restriction tying the capability to NR NTN needs to be lifted.
 Thus we propose:

 Proposal 5.
 Time based conditional handover (condEventT1) is supported for mIAB scenario, by clarifying how it being applicable to mIAB/terrestrial network in 38.306.